alexcolincrawford/Azure-Sentinel-SIEM/README.md

 ## Key Takeaways

    - The opportunity to explore Azure Sentinel through this project has been immensely educational and I can't wait to truly grasp the power of Sentinel!
-   - Learnt how to leverage Azure Log Analytics Workspace and Microsoft Sentinel to analyze and visualize security events in real-time
+   - I also gained foundational experience in leveraging Azure Log Analytics Workspace and Microsoft Sentinel to analyze and visualize security events in real-time, which highlighted the importance of a Security Information and Event Management (SIEM)       system in cybersecurity operations!

+If you've read through to the end, thank you!